wenjian80/stackedit/readme.md.md

 ### **Chnage username and password**
 1. Open up [10_Rcu.sh](https://github.com/wenjian80/soak8_labs/blob/main/scripts/10_Rcu.sh), you need to replace $1 and $2 with your oracle account username and password
-2. Open up your labinfo.txt, find what is your
+2. Open up your labinfo.txt, find what is your Oracle account username/password and replace it.
+This is the account to login to container-registry.oracle.com.
+You must accept the agreement otherwise it will have error.

 ## Step 11: 11_Soa_secret.sh
 **[Run on master node ONLY]**